Questo contenuto non è disponibile nella lingua selezionata.

 The seed image generation is complete.

 16.3.
-About image-based installations for single-node OpenShift clusters
+About image-based installation for single-node OpenShift

 Use the openshift-install program to create a live installation ISO for preinstalling single-node OpenShift on bare-metal hosts.
 For more information about downloading the installation program, see "Installation process" in the "Additional resources" section.